Questions And Answers About Opioids And Chronic Pain

 For neuropathic pain, which is pain related to nerve damage, or nerves not functioning properly, you can see some evidence for medical marijuana's effectiveness.
 Some patients do respond, and do get better, but it's only about 20 or 30 percent on average.
 It's amazing how that figure creeps up on many of the chronic pain treatments we have — 20 to 30 percent of patients will get a significant response.

-The other point, is this idea of using medical marijuana instead of opioids.
+The other point is this idea of using medical marijuana instead of opioids.
 There's very little data on that, but it's an issue that many pain specialists are starting to explore.
 If it's reasonable to certify someone on medical marijuana, can you use that as a way to decrease the use of opioids?

-Since there's a wide menu of options besides opioids why do you think millions of Americans every year use opioids — and likely a much smaller number of people are using all of these other things that we're talking about? — Ari Shapiro
+Since there's a wide menu of options besides opioids, why do you think millions of Americans every year use opioids — and likely a much smaller number of people are using all of these other things that we're talking about?

 The recent study in JAMA gets to this issue nicely.

-A key message from that study is that if you're treating chronic pain, and you prescribe opioids or non-opioids, both groups of patients get significantly better.
+A key message from that study is that if you're treating chronic pain, and you prescribe opioids or nonopioids, both groups of patients get significantly better.
 More than 50 percent in both groups had significant improvements in pain or function.

 So you can understand why opioids might be prescribed first, because they still are, and always will be, regarded as some of the most powerful analgesics that we have.

-There's a second part to this: If the non-opioids medications and modalities, like physical therapy, aren't readily available to patients, and the resources aren't there for comprehensive pain treatment, then you can imagine that the default option becomes opioids.
+There's a second part to this: If the nonopioid medications and modalities, like physical therapy, aren't readily available to patients, and the resources aren't there for comprehensive pain treatment, then you can imagine that the default option becomes opioids.
 Patients do get better on them.
 It may not be a very long lasting effect, we don't know.
 But that may be the only tool, sadly, that many physicians have available to them at the time.

 After my husband had surgery, the discharge doctor wrote him a 30-day opioid prescription.
-When I asked her, "Why are you prescribing 30 days?"
-She said, "Well that's just how it's done."
+When I asked her, "Why are you prescribing 30 days?" she said, "Well, that's just how it's done."

 I was pretty shocked by this.
 What kind of education or policy or procedures are being put in place for discharging physicians or others? — Linda, North Carolina, who asked that we not use her last name to protect her family's privacy